environmentalinformatics-marburg/tubedb/documentation/configuration_import.md

 Ini-file defines imports.
 For each region one section specifies paths to data files.

-There may be multiple entries per section (possible of same import type).
+There may be multiple entries per section (possibly of same import type).

 file structure: